0xdevalias/poc-beeper-password-reset/README.md

 **WARNING:** Use this at your own risk, there might be bugs; if the flows aren't implemented correctly you may end up logging out all of your existing devices, and if you haven't backed up your encryption keys you may lose access to your encrypted messages.
 You use this tool at your own risk.

+## For Beeper users who just want to get a password set by support (without needing to use this tool)

+For Beeper users seeking a straightforward way to set a password without using this tool: Contact Beeper Support directly and request "a temporary password for use with an alternate client".
+Beeper Support should then assist you in establishing a temporary credential, which you can then update to a permanent, self-chosen password via the client's settings.
+This process allows you to set up a new password with ease and security.

 ## Usage

 First you will need to run: